Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Method

 \subsection{Foveated Tokenization}

-We foveate the input observation image at the predicted gaze to focus the policy on relevant regions in the image and reduce visual processing overhead.
-With Vision Transformers (ViTs) becoming increasingly common in robot learning \cite{lin2024data, kerr2025eye, xia2024cage}, we adopt the foveated patch tokenization method introduced in \cite{schmidt2025segment} for image segmentation and adapt it for use in robotic learning.
+We foveate the input observation image at the estimated gaze to focus the policy on relevant regions in the image and reduce visual processing overhead.
+With ViTs becoming increasingly common in robot learning \cite{lin2024data, kerr2025eye, xia2024cage}, we adopt the foveated patch tokenization method introduced in \cite{schmidt2025segment} for image segmentation and adapt it for robot learning.

-Unlike standard ViT tokenization, which uses a uniform grid of equally sized patches, this foveated approach mimics human vision by placing small, densely packed patches at the center—corresponding to the gaze point—and arranging larger, sparser patches in concentric rings toward the periphery.
-To incorporate gaze, we shift the image so that the predicted gaze aligns with the center of the foveation pattern.
+Unlike standard ViT tokenization, which uses a uniform grid of equally sized patches, this foveated approach mimics human vision by placing small, densely packed patches at the center, corresponding to the gaze point, and arranging larger, sparser patches in concentric rings toward the periphery.
+To incorporate gaze, we shift the image so that the estimated gaze aligns with the center of the foveation pattern.
 This ensures that the region around the gaze is represented with higher spatial resolution.
-If the shift moves parts of the image beyond the original boundaries, we pad with zeros.
+As this shift moves parts of the image beyond the original boundaries, we pad the image with zeros.
 All patches are then downscaled to match the size of the central patches, which can then be passed to a standard ViT.
 For our implementation, we use a custom \textit{Foveated} pattern that uses only 20 patches.
-The foveation with gaze is illustrated in Fig.~\ref{fig:foveation_pattern}.

 To compare against the \textit{Foveated} tokenization pattern, we evaluate two uniform patchification strategies.
-The first, referred to as the \textit{Fine} pattern, uses a uniform 18×18 grid of 16×16 pixel patches—matching the size of the center patches in the foveated pattern and covering the same overall image area.
+The first, referred to as the \textit{Fine} pattern, uses a uniform 18×18 grid of 16×16 pixel patches, matching the size of the center patches in the foveated pattern and covering the same overall image area.
 This results in 324 tokens, which is 16.2 times more than the foveated pattern.
-The second, called the \textit{Coarse} pattern, uses the same total number of tokens as the foveated pattern (20 patches), arranged in a 4×5 grid.
+The second, called the \textit{Coarse} pattern, uses the same total number of tokens as the foveated pattern (20 patches), but uniformly arranged in a 4×5 grid.
 Consequently, each patch covers a much larger area of 64×64 pixels.
-A visualization of all three tokenization patterns is shown in Fig.~\ref{fig:vit_patterns}.
+A visualization of these patterns are shown in Fig.~\ref{fig:vit_patterns}.